Methika Jiranorraphat: Career

 Her biggest career breakthrough came in 2025 with the Netflix Thailand original Mad Unicorn, a satirical action-comedy inspired by Thailand's first unicorn startup.
 She starred as Xiao Yu, a composed and sharp-witted operations strategist working in a rebellious logistics startup that challenges a powerful corporate empire.
 The series premiered on May 29, 2025, and quickly became a nationwide success, debuting at No. 1 on Netflix Thailand within 24 hours and reaching No. 4 globally among non-English-language television series for two consecutive weeks.
 Following the show's success, she was named one of the Entertainment Leaders in Lifestyle Asia Thailand’s inaugural 50 ICONS Awards, which honors influential figures in Thai culture and entertainment.
 Her portrayal in Mad Unicorn also earned her the Actress Spotlight of the Year at the FEED x Khaosod Awards, and she later went on to represent Thailand for Best Actress in a Leading Role at the Asian Academy Creative Awards.
+Her role in the series also received recognition from major Thai award-giving bodies, earning her nominations for Best Leading Actress at the 17th Nataraja Awards and the 20th Kom Chad Luek Awards.

+Later that year, she acted in her first girls' love (GL) series Love Design alongside Supassara Thanachat (Kao).
+Jane stated on The Nation Thailand that she had been wanting "to play a sapphic role for a long time."

+In February 2026, Netflix Thailand released the official poster for Girl from Nowhere: The Reset, announcing Janeyeh as part of the cast.